Gemma Galgani: Early life

-Gemma Umberta Maria Galgani was born on 12 March 1878, in the hamlet of Camigliano in the province of Capannori.
-Gemma was the fifth of eight children and the first daughter; her father, Enrico Galgani, was a prosperous pharmacist.
+Gemma Umberta Maria (Pia) Galgani was born on 12 March 1878, in the hamlet of Camigliano in the comune of Capannori, province of Lucca.
+She was the fifth of eight children and the first daughter; her father, Enrico Galgani, was a prosperous pharmacist.

-Soon after Gemma's birth, the family relocated north from Camigliano to a larger new home in the Tuscan city of Lucca.
+Soon after Galgani's birth, the family relocated north from Camigliano to a larger new home in the Tuscan city of Lucca.
 Her parents moved the family to Lucca to increase educational opportunities available to their children.
-Gemma's mother, Aurelia Galgani, contracted tuberculosis when Gemma was two and a half years old.
-Due to the difficulty of raising a child without her mother, young Gemma was placed in a private nursery school run by Elena and Ersilia Vallini.
+Galgani's mother, Aurelia Landi, contracted tuberculosis when Galgani was two and a half years old.
+Due to the difficulty of raising a child without her mother, Galgani was placed in a private nursery school run by Elena and Ersilia Vallini.

+On 26 May 1885, the archbishop of Lucca, Nicola Ghilardi, administered the sacrament of confirmation to her in the church of San Michele in Foro.

 Several members of the Galgani family died during this period.
-Their firstborn child, Carlo, and Gemma's little sister Giulia died at an early age.
-On 17 September 1885, Aurelia Galgani died from tuberculosis, which she had suffered from for five years, and Gemma's beloved brother Gino died from the same disease while studying for the priesthood.
+Their firstborn child, Carlo, and Galgani's sister Giulia died at an early age.
+On 17 September 1886 Aurelia Galgani died from tuberculosis, which she had suffered from for five years, and Galgani's beloved brother Gino died in 1894 at the age of 18 from the same disease while studying for the priesthood.
+Her ordinary confessor since her childhood was Giovanni Volpi, the later Bishop of Arezzo.

 Education

-Galgani was sent to a Catholic half-boarding school in Lucca run by the Oblates of the Holy Spirit.
+Galgani was sent to a Catholic half-boarding school in Lucca run by the Oblates of the Holy Spirit, a congregation founded by Saint Elena Guerra.
 She excelled in French, arithmetic, and music.
-At the age of nine, Galgani was allowed to receive her First Communion.
+On 17 June 1887, the feast of the Sacred Heart of Jesus, she received her First Communion.

-Adolescence

-At age 16, Galgani developed spinal meningitis, but recovered.
+Young adulthood

+In the years 1898/99 Galgani fell seriously ill (suffering, among other things, from osteitis of the lumbar vertebrae and an ear infection; she also lost the use of her legs), but recovered.
 She attributed her extraordinary cure to the Sacred Heart of Jesus through the intercession of Saints Gabriel of Our Lady of Sorrows and Marguerite Marie Alacoque.
-Galgani had a particular devotion to the Sacred Heart.
+She had a particular devotion to the Sacred Heart.

-Shortly after turning 19, Galgani was orphaned, and thereafter was responsible for raising her younger siblings, which she did with her aunt Carolina.
-She declined two marriage proposals and became a housekeeper with the Giannini family.
+On 11 November 1897, her father Enrico died of throat cancer, and Galgani was orphaned, and thereafter was responsible for raising her younger siblings, which she did with her aunt Carolina.
+She declined two marriage proposals.

+From September 1900 onwards, Gemma Galgani was under the spiritual guidance of Germano Ruoppolo, with whom she maintained an extensive correspondence.
+Around the same time, she was taken in by the Giannini family in Lucca, in whose house she lived until shortly before her death; a maternal role was assumed by the unmarried Cecilia Giannini.